bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 This can be thought of as CPU-driven rendering versus GPU-driven rendering.
 CPU-driven rendering is where the draw commands that determine how objects are rendered are created on the CPU, and only passed to the GPU to eventually be rendered.
-On the other hand, GPU-driven rendering sees the GPU perform those computations itself; the CPU is only responsible for passing data to the GPU.
+On the other hand, GPU-driven rendering sees the GPU perform those computations itself; the CPU is only responsible for passing the data to the GPU.

 Bevy used to use CPU-driven rendering, using the CPU to choose which objects needed to be rendered and how they needed to be rendered before passing that information to the GPU.
 However, this process was proving to be inefficient and was eventually changed to be GPU-driven.